david-g-williams/hbase-edn/README.md

               [hbase.schema]
               [hbase.table])

-Create a config object with an optional map of additional options
+Create a config object with an optional map of additional options.

     (def config
         (hbase.config/create))